gustavostz/Local-AI-Open-Orca-For-Dummies/README.md

 ![GIF showing example being used](./assets/example-being-used.gif)

-Welcome to **Local-AI-Open-Orca-For-Dummies**, the simplest way to run a Large Language Model (LLM) locally on your machine!
+Welcome to **Local AI Open Orca For Dummies**, the simplest way to run a Large Language Model (LLM) locally on your machine!
 No more complex setups, just straightforward AI fun with OpenOrca.

+Ps: This a proj*ct from a frustated developer that tried many complex approaches to run different AI models locally and decided to make it easier for everyone.*

 ## Installation